vivin-neelankavil/Jio_IPTV/README.md

     /mnt/sdcard/htdocs/tsjiotv/
     ```

-3. Configure the KSWEB Pro <br>
+3. Configure the 'KSWEB Pro' <br>
   a.
-Open KSWEB Pro and disable all the service except Apache and PHP <br>
+Open 'KSWEB Pro' and disable all the service except Apache and PHP <br>
   b.
 Goto 'Apache' section and edit the configuration file to run the Apache server to run on port 8080 <br>
   c.
 Goto 'Setting' section and enable 'Auto start', 'Start minimized' and 'Turn off battery saving' (you may need to follow few more steps to turn off battery saving in Android settings) <br>
   d.
 Goto 'Status' section and note down the private ip address of your 'Android TV' that looks somethings like this '192.168.x.x' <br>